tiagofernandez/freqtweets/README.md

 FreqTweets
 ===

 Check how often people you are following update their statuses.
-This way you can realize who is cluttering your timeline, or who does not use Twitter regularly.
+Therefore, you can identify people that is cluttering your timeline and who does not use Twitter regularly.